MeasureAuthoringTool/madie-cql-library/README.md

-# madie-frontend-template
+# madie-cql-library

-This is a single-spa Application Template replace occurences of 'madie-frontend-template' with your application name.
-Also rename src/madie-madie-frontend-template.tsx with madie-madie-<your app>.tsx
+This is a single-spa Application responsible for MADiE application's Standalone CQL Library